 It contains data objects that provide either new data to be loaded into the store of NAP Users, or a request for data objects to be retrieved.
 The data objects that are to be loaded into the store will include information about a previously unregistered NAP User or modifying, extending, deleting previously registered NAP User.

-===========

-TODO::

-- decide where the credential is passed

-- NAP User has to be specified

 mt_NAP_data_for_quality_check

 Date Modified: 14.01.2025 22:46:45, GUID: {12DD5935-707F-445e-B70C-4401AE81022C}